Legislative Framework for Record Retention Requirements

 Keeping HR records through a robust document retention policy may be useful to employers for various reasons, including (a) maintaining the corporate memory of the company; (b) satisfying legal or regulatory requirements; (c) preserving documents with an enduring business value to the company; and (d) protecting the company against the risks of litigation and the need to preserve evidence and comply with disclosure obligations as necessary.
 However, a balance must often be struck between keeping documents for a sufficiently long period of time, so as to meet an employer’s legitimate business objectives, and not keeping those documents unnecessarily, which could give rise to a breach of data protection laws or otherwise create unnecessary risk.

 The Cybersecurity Law in the People’s Republic of China (PRC) requires that “critical information infrastructure” providers store “personal information” and “important data” within China unless their business operations necessitate storing data overseas and they have passed a security assessment.
-Right now, it’s still unclear what qualifies as “critical information infrastructure” and “important data,” although it likely refers to non-personal data.
-The “Draft Measures for the Security Assessment of Personal Information and Important Data to be Transferred Abroad,” made public on April 11, 2017, provides a detailed definition of “important data” and does not mention employee data.
+Right now, it’s still unclear what qualifies as “critical information infrastructure.”
+The “Draft Measures for the Security Assessment of Personal Information and Important Data to be Transferred Abroad,” made public on June 13, 2019, provides that “If it is determined that transferring personal information abroad may affect national security, harm the public interest, or it is difficult to effectively safeguard the security of the personal information, it shall not be transmitted outside of the country.”

 Most countries have minimum and maximum retention periods for certain HR records.
 Even if there is no statutory minimum retention period for a certain category of records in a particular country, it is often recommended to retain records until the expiration of the relevant time limits for bringing legal actions or regulatory investigations (statutes of limitations).
 In addition to maintaining minimum retention periods, some countries also have maximum retention periods.